 Persian or Iranian (Iran pronounced "eh-rarn", not "I-Ran") geometric art (Islamic) was aesthetically more complex than greek work and more indicative of pure geometric design and geometric aesthetics.
 Persian art is brilliantly executed and quite pleasing to the eye.
 Some early pottery from the Uruk Persian period dates to 4000 - 3000 BC.
 Persian artwork and geometric patterns were commonly used architecturally in Mosques along with other art and design based mediums.
 M.C.Escher (Netherlands - 1898-1972) was known to have been inspired by Persian & Islamic geometric art/patterns and math, although not a competent mathematician or advanced in his mathematics learning.
 Disappointingly M.C.Escher's work was shunned by the art world and he was widely known as a graphic artist or illustrator and his work was never considered to be of great value by the art critics.
 Over time and during the 1950's-1960's his work became quite popular and celebrated by mathematicians and drew interest from thought leaders.
 M.C.Escher's work was mainly created by the means of wood cut illustrations & drawings that came as lithographic prints.
-Escher was also widely known as a printmaker.
+M.C.
+Escher commonly drew congruent forms or imagery in repeated patterns, namely the large body of works "Regular Division of the Plane" visualise this geometric style.
+He was influenced by Italian architecture too, drawing buildings & structures abstracted from the Amalfi coast.
+Escher created labyrinth-like scenes which could capture anyones imagination.
+Escher was widely known as a printmaker.
 His work can also be considered op art (optical art) based on optical illusions.
 Although his work is quite incredible Escher never considered himself an artist and struggled with the term, he considered it a somewhat pretentious term that he didn't relate to.
+Escher like many artists was disciplined and hard-working but personally (differentiating him from other artists) he was self-effacing and self-deprecating, particularly in writing about his working drafts and finished work, however to the observer he is genius like in working-draft form and in final execution.
 (M.C.Escher Scientific American)

 Day & Night - Maurits Cornelis Escher (Woodcut Print)